pat-earl/faculty-page/src/teaching/2020-2021/120-graph-coding/firstday.md

 handout.
 * Grace days will be automatically applied until you run out.
-* If your last submission is one day late and you have at least one day remaining, then you will recieve full credit for the assignment and automatically spend one grace day.
+* If your last submission is one day late and you have at least one day remaining, then you will receive full credit for the assignment and automatically spend one grace day.
 * Once you have spent your grace days, you will start receiving the 10% penalty.
 * No submission will be accepted more than three (3) days late.